EdwinNgui/Weather-Wear/README.md

 Going into this hackathon, all of our team members had only had experience with the basics of  JavaScript, HTML, and CSS.
 As such, a majority of the code was learned whilst developing the application.
 Furthermore, we learned what APIs are and how to integrate them using JavaScript.

 ## What's next for Working Weather App
-Our next step to improve the TBD_Name is to get the images through a browsing tool.
+Our next step to improve the WeatherWear is to get the images through a browsing tool.
 We would use a separate tool in order to browse sites like Pinterest and gather a greater range of content.
 Theoretically, the user would be able to continuously refresh the page for their next piece of outfit inspiration.